lgviii/PillServicesPythonEnv/shape/README.md

 Also, all model-related scripts (DataLoaders, etc) assume that images are already sorted into directories labeled with the feature class, with one directory per class.
 The `shape_sort.py` module contains the functionality used to create these directories, based on CSV files linking image file with shape label.
+(See the csv_files directory containing the CSV files used for sorting.)

 # Requirements
 The shape feature model is built using PyTorch.
 Utility functions also rely on pandas and the Pillow fork of PIL.